Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 The DevOps Handbook quotes Marty Cagan arguing about the kind of work that the team might do in that 20%:, “Product management takes 20% of the team’s capacity right off the top and <b>gives this to engineering to spend as they see fit</b>.
 They <b>might use it to rewrite, re-architect, or refactor problematic parts of the code base</b>… <b>whatever they believe is necessary to avoid ever having to come to the team and say, ‘we need to stop and rewrite</b> [all our code].”

 <a name="nota13"></a> [13]  Later this strong boundary was exported to other teams due to similar power dynamics, but this doesn't mean that this might be necessary in every context.
-Depending on the culture dynamics and people involved the retrospective might be enough.
+Depending on the culture and people involved the retrospective might be enough.

-<a name="nota14"></a> [14] In this post we mostly talk about our experience with Lifull’s Barcelona B2B team which was the first team we worked with inside Lifull.
-In other teams we introduced small local variations to adapt the ideas and mechanisms to the context of the teams, and to their coaches.

 ## References